Welcome to Switchboard!

 Megan Rafferty has worked in mental health settings providing culturally responsive, strengths-based, trauma-informed services to refugee and immigrant populations for over a decade.
 She has provided case management, individual therapy, and psychosocial group interventions to individuals experiencing a wide range of mental health concerns including depression, anxiety, trauma, substance use, and adjustment difficulties.
 She has also led program development, evaluation, and clinical supervision.
 Megan currently holds dual licensure in Colorado as a Licensed Professional Counselor (LPC) and Licensed Addiction Counselor (LAC).
 She received her master’s degree in International Disaster Psychology: Trauma and Global Mental Health from the University of Denver.

-Raluca Albu is a former refugee (sponsored by the IRC in 1989) who was born in Romania and raised in the Bronx.
-She most recently worked as the interim deputy editor for Doctors Without Borders and has held editorial positions at Guernicamagazine, BOMB, and Columbia University.
-Prior to her work in communications, she was a history teacher in the New York City public school system and taught academic writing at NYU.
+Raluca Albu is a former refugee sponsored by the IRC who was born in Romania and raised in the Bronx.
+She comes to Switchboard with a decade of communications experience at various NGOs and nonprofit organizations.
+Raluca most recently worked as the interim deputy editor for Doctors Without Borders and has held editorial positions at Guernica and BOMB magazines.
+Prior to her work in communications, she was a history teacher in the New York City public school system and an assistant professor of writing at NYU.
 Her own writing has been published in The Guardian, The Village Voice, Three Percent, and elsewhere.
-She lives in the Hudson Valley with her two sled-pulling Samoyeds and her wood-working partner.
-Raluca holds an MFA in Creative Writing from Columbia University, an MA in Teaching from Columbia University, and a BA in History from Bard College.
+As an editor, educator, and writer, Raluca is passionate about sharing information in ways that help streamline and advance the professional development of resettlement service providers.
+She holds an MFA in Creative Writing and an MA in Social Studies Education from Columbia University.

 Sally Beiruti brings experience working on forced displacement and migration issues, as well as monitoring and evaluation.
 As a graduate research and teaching assistant in the Program on Forced Migration and Health at Columbia University, Sally worked on research projects related to health systems and displacement in various host countries.
 Before starting graduate school, she worked on the monitoring and evaluation of a robotics program for girls in public schools in Amman, Jordan.
 As an undergraduate student with the D-Lab at the Massachusetts Institute of Technology (MIT), she helped develop and conduct workshops for refugee women and unaccompanied refugee minors in Athens, Greece.
 Sally holds an MPH from the Population and Family Health Department at Columbia University’s Mailman School of Public Health with a certificate in Public Health and Humanitarian Action, as well as a BS from the Mechanical Engineering Department at MIT.
 She is fluent in Arabic and English and is learning French.